halon-extras/avro/README.md

 ### avro_decode(schema, avro)

-avro decode data (work with any data serializable to JSON).
+Decode binary arvo data to an object type according to the schema (works with any data serializable to JSON).

 **Params**